Frequently Asked Questions

 Q: What if I want to renew my NREMT?

-A: You would need to complete the 24hr Refresher Course (We provide this course over four consecutive days, every other month at our Wilson campus in Hawthorne, which includes CPR/AED training and a skills validation) plus 48hrs more of continuing education.
-That’s 72 hours of CE’s in total.
+A: You would need to complete the 24hr Refresher Course (We provide this course at our Wilson campus in Hawthorne, which includes CPR/AED training and a skills validation) plus 16hrs more of continuing education at our Long Beach Campus or you may do all 40 hours (CE and Skills Testing) at our Long Beach Campus.
+That’s 40 hours of CE’s in total.
+Please remember 20 hours out of the 40 hours must be in specific subjects.
+You can find those hours on the NREMT web site.

 Q: How much does it cost to complete a typical renewal?